 After publishing my post about how much I loved my Diva Cup I was surprised how many of you wanted more information about menstrual cups.
 At the time I wasn’t prepared to answer many of the questions because I had so recently started using one myself.
 Since then I have tried a few more brands and have had enough time to get very comfortable with using a cup.
 Enough so that I took out my video camera and filmed myself inserting one…………………………. into a wine glass.
 I hope at least a few of you were shocked for a millisecond on that one.
 In all honesty using a cup can change your life for the better.
 All women should know this is an option, especially teenagers who have decades of periods to look forward to.
 This video will answer all of your questions about how and why menstrual cups are the greatest things since sliced bread.
 If not I have some more information for you to read in this post and links to even more helpful resources.
-I’m also hosting a giveaway for 1 Diva Cup and 1 Lunette Cup (and extras) at the end of the post.
+You can also get a ton more menstrual cup information from Put a Cup In It.

 Choosing a Cup